AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 Format: `help`

 ### Adding a student: `add_stu`

 Adds a student to the address book.

-Format: `add_stu name/NAME matric/MATRIC phone/PHONE email/EMAIL a/ADDRESS emergency/EMERGENCY CONTACT block/BLOCK level/LEVEL room/ROOM designation/DESIGNATION`
+Format: `add_stu name/NAME matric/MATRIC phone/PHONE email/EMAIL a/ADDRESS emergency/EMERGENCY CONTACT block/BLOCK level/LEVEL room/ROOM [designation/DESIGNATION]`

 <box type="tip" seamless>

-**Tip:** A student can have any number of tags (including 0) **Tip:** You can omit the designation field, and ResiConnect will put the lowest position available as the default.
+**Tip:** You can omit the designation field, and ResiConnect will put the lowest position available as the default.
 To specify it, place an integer from 0 to 2, representing {“Resident”, “Block Head”, “JCRC Member”} respectively.
 </box>